Ismael76/GitHub-Tracker/README.md

 # GitScope

-- Search to retrieve a list of `GitHub Repos` of a GitHub user!
+Search to retrieve a list of `GitHub Repos` of a GitHub user!

+Created using React!

 - Link: https://gitscope.netlify.app/